mavryk-network/flexmasa/README.md

 **20002** will be the rpc_ports for the **tezos-node** and **smart-rollup-node** respectively.

-MavBox has a few help options to use when testing your smart-rollup kernel.
+Mavbox has a few help options to use when testing your smart-rollup kernel.
 This example uses the same `start_custom_rollup` command from above.

 ``` default